kailash-manasarovar/statement/docs/next-batch.md

     1. So she prays.
 A lot.
 And survives attempts at her murder again and again and again.
     1. The mousses are dumbfounded and don't know what to do now.
     1. They formally take over, relieving the rogue band of lupins from their failing efforts.
-    1. The mousses decide they want what she has: the ability to survive poisoning.
+    1. The mousses want what she has: the ability to survive poisoning.
     1. So they decide, in their infinite lack of wisdom, that they will make babies from her eggs, that they will steal, and those babies will survive poisoning.
     1. And they will be very disappointed, putting those children at huge risk.
     1. The mousses appear to be atheists, or if they are religious, helplessly arrogant folk who haven't a clue Who God Is.